 Here’s another way I use Hide and Seek for assessing.
 If you ever wander into my classroom, you will find me with an iPad or my phone in hand.
 I promise you, I’m not shopping Amazon, I’m using ESGI to assess my kids on the fly.
 The thing I love about ESGI is that it is quick, easy and it saves me tons of time.
 An even greater bonus regarding ESGI though is that I can see where my students are at any given time.
 I know exactly which letters they are missing.

 So if I am working with a small group, I can take that information and place those letters (or another skill) in my pocket chart and use the hiding piece to assess their progress on those skills they are still missing.

 It’s so quick and the best part is that my students are so ENGAGED.
 Is there any pencil or paper involved?
 Nope!
 Am I getting good formative assessment data?
 You bet!
 I can take that information and adjust-teach-assess . . . adjust-teach-assess . . . adjust-teach-assess.

-And believe me, when there are so many assessments to be, it’s nice to be able to take a quick look at my ESGI data and know, “whoops, looks like I need to re-teach hexagons.
+And believe me, when there are so many assessments to be completed, it’s nice to be able to take a quick look at my ESGI data and know, “whoops, looks like I need to re-teach hexagons.
 My kids don’t have them yet.”